Colorado Month-to-Month Lease Agreement

 Colorado landlords may not rent a property out without making the following disclosures to a potential tenant, as relevant:

-• Landlord’s Name and Address (required for all leases) – All residential leases in the state of Colorado must contain the name and address of the landlord or authorized agent, to enable smooth communication of legal notice.
+• Landlord’s Name and Address (required for all leases) – All residential leases in the state of Colorado must contain the name and address of the landlord or authorized agent, for smooth communication of legal notice.
+(Most leases also have information like cell phone number and email address for the parties.)
 When contact information changes, the landlord must provide updated information within one business day.

-• Radon Gas Disclosure (required for all leases) – Colorado law requires that all residential lease agreements include a radon gas disclosure.
+• Radon Gas Disclosure (required for all leases) – Colorado law requires a radon gas disclosure for all residential lease agreements.
 This must include a a formal statement about the dangers of radon gas, plus current information about radon testing and concentrations on the property.
 The disclosure is not valid unless signed by the tenant.

-• Income Non-Discrimination Disclosure (required for most leases) – Colorado requires a rental agreement, by default, to contain a statement that the state prohibits discrimination based on source of income as long as ability to pay rent is verified.
+• Income Non-Discrimination Disclosure (required for most leases) – Colorado requires a reminder in most rental agreements that discrimination based on source of income is illegal as long as ability to pay rent is verified.
 Small-scale landlords operating five or fewer total rental units are exempt from this disclosure requirement.

 note